HPCRL/Ansor-AF-DS/default_ansor_benchmarks/README.md

 ## Description

 This folder contains a collection of benchmarks for the default Ansor.
+You could use it to generate the Ansor baseline.

 ## Getting Started

 ### Prerequisites

-Build tvm from source and install necessary python packages related to autotuing.
+Please build TVM from the source and install the necessary Python packages.

 ### Run matmul benchmarks
 ```